NethServer/ns8-docs/user_domains.rst

    - ``Host``: Enter the IP address or hostname of the LDAP server.

    - ``Port``: Specify the TCP port number of the remote LDAP service.
      Standard values are 389 for LDAP and 636 for LDAPS.
+However, with Active Directory, certain applications like Mail [#admail]_ may require setting LDAP port 3268 or LDAPS port 3269.
+This is because they do not support "LDAP subordinate referrals".

    - ``Bind DN`` and ``Password``: Credentials required to access the remote LDAP server.